chiragmthakkar/MSA/README.md

 **App link:** https://moodguesserapp.azurewebsites.net

 ## Requirements
-**requirements.txt** consists of all the libraries along with the version number
+**requirements.txt** consists of all the libraries along with the version

 ## Screenshots: